Unleash/unleash/website/docs/using-unleash/deploy/upgrading-unleash.md

 ### Deprecate custom strategies

-The downside of using a custom strategies is that you need to write and distribute the code for your strategy to your Unleash client SDKs.
-On the other hand, [strategy constraints](../../reference/strategy-constraints) work without any extra code or maintenance.
-In most cases [strategy constraints](../../reference/strategy-constraints) provides all the control you need without the additional complexity.
+Using custom strategies has the drawback of requiring you to distribute the strategy's code with the Unleash client SDK.
+In contrast, [strategy constraints](../../reference/strategy-constraints) function without needing additional code or maintenance.
+In most cases, [strategy constraints](../../reference/strategy-constraints) offer sufficient control you need without added complexity.

 If you can't accomplish the same functionality with strategy constraints, please let us know about your use case on [Slack](https://slack.unleash.run/).